henrikrexed/Otel_Lab_guide/content/02_collector_pipeline/02_metric_pipeline/index.md

 ### Step 2: Look at the produced metrics

-1. Create a new file named `hello_world.sh` and add the following content:
-   In your Dynatrace tenant:
+1. In your Dynatrace tenant:
    > 1. Navigate to `Metrics` via Dynatrace Menu
    > 2. Search for `acereconnect`